 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that excels across all dimensions.
-It provides specific concrete actions, comprehensive natural trigger terms, explicit 'when' and 'when not' guidance, and clear differentiation from the related azure-prepare skill.
-The inclusion of both positive and negative trigger examples is a best practice that significantly reduces misselection risk.
+It provides specific concrete actions, comprehensive natural trigger terms, explicit when/when-not guidance, and clear differentiation from the related azure-prepare skill.
+The inclusion of both positive and negative trigger phrases is a best practice that minimizes conflict risk in a multi-skill environment.

 | Dimension | Reasoning | Score |